Accessibility statement for Wyre Council website

 The content of this website was fully manually tested by the councils web and digital team between January and July 2021 prior to its launch on 2 July 2021.
-An independent audit was commissioned with Sitemorse and the results can be viewed here.
+An independent audit was commissioned with Sitemorse in January 2023.

-- 1,200 pages on our our main website platform www.wyre.gov.uk in accordance with government guidelines.
+- Full site assessment of our main website platform www.wyre.gov.uk in accordance with government guidelines

-We have introduced a rolling programme of checks and audits on all content, downloads and links to ensure we maintain, and where appropriate improve the amount of accessible content.
+We conduct a rolling programme of checks and audits on all content, downloads and links to ensure we maintain, and where appropriate improve the amount of accessible content.

 1. Following the Sitemorse audit we carried out a full analysis of the issues, to identify:

 - what we can fix

 - what needs to be raised with our website provider to correct.

 2. Build ongoing checks on accessibility into our regular monthly review of website content, fixing priority actions first.